PalisadoesFoundation/talawa-api/docs/docs/docs/getting-started/environment-variables.md

 ### API_EMAIL_VERIFICATION_TOKEN_HMAC_SECRET

 This environment variable is used to configure the secret key for hashing email verification tokens.
 Used for defense-in-depth; tokens already have 256 bits of entropy.
 Should be at least 32 characters for security best practices.
 Defaults to a static value if not provided.

+### API_FRONTEND_URL

+This environment variable is used to configure the frontend base URL used by talawa api for CORS and frontend links in email workflows.

 ### API_HOST